This is a well-known species that constructs its nests from leaves held together by strands of silk woven by its larvae.

 Other perils at this time include the changing aspect of the sun or broken branches which expose her leaf to strong light.
 A sealed queen can quickly die of heat before she can escape, and her sealed chamber can become her tomb.

-She must now wait about four weeks before the first workers emerge.
+She must now wait about four/five weeks before the first workers emerge.
+Brood development is highly dependent on temperature and at 25C it takes 38/40 days for the first workers to emerge, while if it is slightly warmer at 30C it takes only 28 days.
 A good queen can raise a first brood of about twenty to thirty workers.
 These stay inside with the queen for several days then open up a small hole in the webbing to venture out.
 It is essential now they can find some food as the colony is at its weakest, having not had any sustenance for over a month.
-The priority is to raise a creditable work force as fast as possible.
+The priority is to raise a creditable workforce as fast as possible.
 It becomes essential for a colony to expand and be able to defend its territory and to protect its food source.

 Often several new queens will select the same tree to start their colony.
-In this situation the first workers to emerge will attack the competing foundation colonies, and kill the other competing queens and steal their brood.
-These young colonies will wage war at a very early stage often when they only have ten plus workers.
+In this situation, the first workers to emerge will attack the competing foundation colonies, kill the other competing queens and steal their brood.
+These young colonies will wage war at a very early stage, often when they only have their first few workers.
 They are fighting for the establishment and survival of their colony.

 Sometimes several queens will join together to found a colony.
 However, although this results in a larger stronger first brood being raised, once the first few workers have emerged, the queens will viciously fight for dominance with the loser being ejected from the nest.

 When the first workers emerge, they will spend about a week to acclimatize and strengthen and not leave their leaf.
 Then they will open up a small hole in the webbing and start to venture out.
 Although this species is active both in the day and night the early workers will only venture out in the safety of darkness.
 They need to explore their new territory and quickly find food, protecting it against potential threats.